It is best to read this information with our general information about the type of cancer you have.

 You take the capsules on an empty stomach.
 Swallow them whole with a large glass of water.
 It is important you do not eat for 2 hours before or for 1 hour after taking nilotinib, as this can increase side effects.

-If you cannot swallow capsules, you can mix the contents with a teaspoon of apple puree or apple sauce.
+If you cannot swallow capsules, you can mix the contents with a teaspoon of apple sauce.
 Talk to your pharmacist about this.
 Do not use more than one teaspoon per capsule and take it straight away.
+Nilotinib can only be mixed with apple sauce and no other foods must be used.

 It is also important that you do not drink grapefruit juice or eat grapefruit at any time while you are taking nilotinib, as this can increase side effects.